-Yes, in most cases, withdrawals or distributions from retirement accounts are protected even after being deposited into a bank account.
-The protection is dependent on state law.
-Florida case law protects retirement funds even after being deposited into a bank account.
-Other states may not afford the same protection to withdrawn funds.
+Most withdrawals or distributions from retirement accounts can be protected even after being deposited into a bank account.
+The protection is dependent on state law and proper asset protection design.

-Some clients run into issues when money is withdrawn from a retirement account into one checking or savings account and is then further transferred into another checking or savings account.
-Further transfers of retirement distributions make it harder to trace the funds to the retirement account.
+Some clients have run into issues when they withdraw money from a retirement account, deposit it into a segregated checking or savings account, and then further transfer it into another checking or savings account.
+Further transfers of retirement distributions make it harder to trace the funds to the retirement account and diminish protection.

-Certain retirement accounts, such as a 401(k) plan, are protected from creditors under federal law.
-The withdrawal of funds from these federally protected accounts could result in the loss of federal protection.
+Certain retirement accounts are protected from creditors under federal law.
+The withdrawal of funds from these federally protected accounts probably loses federal protection.
 In other words, the federal protection provided by ERISA does not extend to funds in the bank account, even if clearly traceable to the source.

-However, Florida law would protect the funds withdrawn from the ERISA plans even after being deposited into a bank account.
+However, Florida law may protect the funds withdrawn from the ERISA plans if deposited into a segregated bank account.

 A writ of garnishment against the debtor’s bank is the creditor’s primary remedy to collect distributed IRA and pension proceeds that have been deposited in the debtor’s personal bank account.
 The best protection of retirement distributions is achieved by holding the funds in bank accounts that cannot be garnished under applicable state law.

 Whether or not IRA and pension distributions are deemed to retain their exemption under Florida Statute 222.21, the proceeds are effectively protected if the applicable state law does not permit the creditor to garnish the particular bank where the money is held.

 Annuity withdrawals are protected after being deposited into a bank account.
 The annuity statute expressly protects both annuities and annuity proceeds without exception for where the proceeds are maintained after distribution.